As death toll soars, UK finance minister warns economy could shrink by 30% - report

 LONDON, April 13 (Reuters) - Britain's finance minister has told colleagues the economy could shrink by up to 30% this quarter because of the coronavirus lockdown, a newspaper reported, as the soaring death toll gave little hope restrictions would soon be lifted.

-The number of COVID-19 deaths in hospitals across the United Kingdom has passed 10,000 and a senior scientific adviser to the government has said the country risked becoming the worst-hit in Europe.
+The number of COVID-19 deaths in hospitals across the United Kingdom has passed 10,000 and a senior scientific adviser to the government has said the country risks becoming the worst-hit in Europe.

+Prime Minister Boris Johnson left hospital on Sunday after spending a week there, including three nights in intensive care, being treated for the disease.
+He is now convalescing at Chequers, his official country residence.

-The government has had to defend its response to the outbreak, with complaints of insufficient testing, a dearth of protective kit for medics and questions about whether Prime Minister Boris Johnson was too slow to impose a lockdown.
+The government has had to defend its response to the outbreak, with complaints of insufficient testing, a dearth of protective kit for medics and questions about whether Johnson was too slow to impose a lockdown.

+His spokesman said on Monday that a total of 18,000 tests had been conducted in the 24 hours to 0800 GMT on Sunday, and good progress was being made towards the target of 100,000 daily tests by the end of April.

 He thanked the public for adhering to strict social distancing measures, saying their efforts were worth it and had created a "human shield" around the state-run health service by reducing the spread of the new coronavirus.